clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 The Redis stack application is enabled for a multinode Kubernetes environment, using AEP persistent memory DIMM in fsdax mode for storage.

+Releases
+********

+Refer to the `Database Reference Stack website`_ for information and download links for the different versions and offerings of the stack.

-The `release announcement`_ for this release provides more detail about the stack features, as well as benchmark results.
+The release announcement for each release provides more detail about the stack features, as well as benchmark results.

+* `DBRS V2.0`_ release announcement.
+* `DBRS V1.0`_ release announcement.

 .. note::